strapi/strapi/docs/3.0.0-beta.x/concepts/middlewares.md

 ### Load order

 The middlewares are injected into the Koa stack asynchronously.
 Sometimes it happens that some of these middlewares need to be loaded in a specific order.
-To define a load order, we created a dedicated file located in `./config/middleware.js`.
+To define a load order, create or edit the file `./config/middleware.js`.

 **Path —** `./config/middleware.js`.